captainqwerty/ActiveDirectoryEasyAPI/README.md

 # ActiveDirectoryTools

-This project contains libraries with quick to use methods for Active Directory to be used within other projects.
+This library gives quick to use methods for Active Directory covering tools to manage accounts, groups and audit tasks.

+README is still no where near done...
+Currently it's just notes...

 ## Features